farheen-shaikh530/farheen-shaikh530/README.md

 An AI automation & data enthusiast, graduated from the University of the Pacific, building data-heavy distributed LLM applications — from high-volume pipelines to inference optimization.

-**Background**: Distributed Systems → Data & ML Expertise → Research & Monitoring
+**Background**: Distributed Systems Developer → ML Expertise → Research, Modelling and Development

 <br>